 Without diligent, continuous maintenance and a large supply of fuel, emergency generators lack the reliability required in disasters.

 Backup generators and solar are not always the most efficient solution for every customer.
 Customers need to integrate a variety of tech.

 Combined Heat and Power units (CHP) generate power onsite, using natural gas.
 Unlike normal generators, CHP and Fuel Cells provide a consistent and reliable flow of energy to buildings while emitting substantially less pollutants.
 CHP units are not affected by clouds or power outages, can be utilized to produce free heat for domestic and commercial use.
-Though avoiding transmission line inefficiencies, CHPs are generally are fifty percent more carbon friendly than traditional utility power.
+Through avoiding transmission line inefficiencies, CHPs are generally are substantially more carbon friendly than traditional utility power.